 These images and movie demonstrate the behavior of the Gray-Scott reaction-diffusion system with σ=Du/Dv=2 and parameters F=0.0460, k=0.0610.

-Loops grow with smooth outer edges and complicated centers, and merge into a field of negative worms of all lengths, some with branches.
-Over the course of 300,000 tu or longer, the worms lengthen by joining, but negative solitons (small loops) also survive. (glossary of terms)
+Rings grow with smooth outer edges and complicated centers, and merge into a field of negative worms of all lengths, some with branches.
+Over the course of 300,000 tu or longer, the worms lengthen by joining, but negative solitons (small loops) also survive.

 15 frames/sec.; each fr. is 86 iter. steps = 43 tu; 1800 fr. total (77,400 tu)

 - Color indicates level of u, ranging from purple (lowest u values) through blue, aqua, green, yellow and pink/red (highest u values)

 - Areas where u is increasing are lightened to a light pastel tone; where u is decreasing the color is vivid.